MigVega/SLAM2REF/README.md

     ```bash
         ----> Slam2ref starts.
     ```
- - **Optional**: To avoid long execution (around 22 min), you can avoid performing the _final ICP_ step.
-    - To do so go to `config/params.yaml` and change: `using_MV_performing_final_ICP:`  to `false` instead of `true`, however, skipping the final ICP step means the poses will not be refined to centimeter accuracy.
+- **Optional:** The **final ICP** step can significantly extend execution time (approximately 22 minutes).
+By default, it is deactivated to speed up the process.
+However, if you wish to refine the poses to centimeter accuracy, you can enable this step in a subsequent run.
+    - To activate the final ICP step, open the `config/params.yaml` file and set the `using_MV_performing_final_ICP` parameter to `true`:

+      ```yaml
+      using_MV_performing_final_ICP: true
+      ```

 ### 6. Monitoring Execution and Output

+- The program's execution time varies depending on whether the **final ICP** step is included:
+    - **Without final ICP:** Approximately less than 1 minute.
+    - **With final ICP:** Approximately 22 minutes.

-- Once the program has been successfully finalized (After approximately 22 minutes with the final ICP step), you should see the following:
+- Once the program has completed, you will see the following message in the console:
     ```bash
     ----> Slam2ref done.
     ```